CollaboRateMgmt/CollaboRate/README.md

 3. **Fair risk sharing.** The process reduces the risks of incorrect or  incomplete work for the customer.
 It does so by sharing the financial risks with the erring crowd members via a penalty system.
 Most people will still continue to earn well.
 Work can easily be completed in the given timeframe.
 Crowd members must pay a penalty that is in proportion to the amount of change they need to make to the text of the child task in order to correct or complete it.
 This is of course fair.
 So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).

 4. **End the risk and barrier of technical and project knowledge.** We end the risk caused by the need for skilled workers and project knowledge.
 This in turn allows mass participation.
 It provides earning opportunities for even the less capable.
 Here's how:
    - The crowd member does not need to know the entire project scope.
 As mentioned above, each task must be independent and self-contained.
-You do not need to look up any  other documentation to understand it.
+You do not need to look up any other documentation to understand it from the project requirement or design perspective.
    -The crowd member does not need to know the codebase.
 The SPOCs decide whether the function described by the crowd member is a new or existing function.
 An existing function could be part of the codebase under development.
 Or it could be a 'ready-made' function that is part of the programming language.
 Or a reusable software library may already have it.
 The knowledgeable SPOCs do this limited and specialized mental work.
    - The crowd member does even need to know programming!
 Crowd members submit pseudo-code under guidance of the CollaboRate tool.
 As we refine the questions and options presented by the tool, they may not even realize that they are creating pseudocode.
 The SPOCs convert the pseudo-code to the actual lines of code.
    - Since each crowd member works on one microtask at a time, the work per crowd member is as small and easy as possible.